RipClaw15/Stock-Trading-Finance-Webapp/README.md

 - **User Authentication and Security**: Ensure secure access to the platform through user authentication mechanisms, prioritizing data privacy and protection.

-Whether you're a seasoned investor or just getting started in the world of stock trading, the Stock Trading Finance Webapp offers a robust platform to empower users with the tools and information needed to navigate the stock market with confidence.
+Whether you're a seasoned investor or just getting started in the world of stock trading, the Stock Trading Finance Web app offers a robust platform to empower users with the tools and information needed to navigate the stock market with confidence.

 ## Getting Started